cbeams/chris.beams.io/_posts/2014-08-31-git-commit.md

 ### Learn to love the command line.
 Leave the IDE behind.

-For as many reasons as there are git subcommands, it's wise to embrace the command line.
+For as many reasons as there are Git subcommands, it's wise to embrace the command line.
 Git is insanely powerful; IDEs are too, but each in different ways.
-I use an IDE every day (IntelliJ IDEA) and have used others extensively (Eclipse), but I have never seen IDE integration for git that could begin to match the ease and power of the command line (once you know it).
+I use an IDE every day (IntelliJ IDEA) and have used others extensively (Eclipse), but I have never seen IDE integration for Git that could begin to match the ease and power of the command line (once you know it).

-Certain git-related IDE functions are invaluable, like calling `git rm` when you delete a file, and doing the right stuff with `git` when you rename one.
+Certain Git-related IDE functions are invaluable, like calling `git rm` when you delete a file, and doing the right stuff with `git` when you rename one.
 Where everything falls apart is when you start trying to commit, merge, rebase, or do sophisticated history analysis through the IDE.

-When it comes to wielding the full power of git, it's command-line all the way.
+When it comes to wielding the full power of Git, it's command-line all the way.

 Remember that whether you use Bash or Z shell, there are [tab completion scripts](http://git-scm.com/book/en/Git-Basics-Tips-and-Tricks) that take much of the pain out of remembering the subcommands and switches.